-Serve robots' delivery reliability is most notable.
+Serve robots' delivery reliability is one of its most notable strengths.
 Our proprietary historical delivery data suggest that on average, human couriers fail to complete five or more orders per every 1,000 deliveries (i.e., 99.5% reliability).
 In contrast, Serve robots have achieved a delivery reliability as high as 99.94%, or 0.5 delivery failures per every 1,000 deliveries.
 Improved delivery quality enhances both customers' and restaurants' experiences and reduces the added cost of refunds caused by courier error.